What If You Can't Pay Your Taxes?

 Make an Offer In Compromise

 If you have already filed your return, but are unable to pay your taxes, you have another option: making an offer-in-compromise (OIC).
 The IRS, like most creditors, would rather get something than nothing.
-Thus, you may be able to convince it to wipe our your entire tax debt if you pay a part of what you owe.
-In some cases, the IRS has accepted as little as 1% of the amount owed on a tax bill.
-However, the IRS doesn’t have to accept any OIC, and fewer than half are actually accepted.
+With an OIC, you may be able to convince the IRS to wipe our your entire tax debt if you pay a part of what you owe.
+Generally, an OIC won't be accepted if the IRS believes you can pay the liability in full or through a payment agreement.

 The IRS will accept your OIC only if you convince it that:

 - you aren't able to pay the full amount,